-- (a) Each team shall bat for twenty (20) overs unless all out earlier.
+- (a) Each team shall bat for forty-five (45) overs unless all out earlier.
 A team shall not be permitted to declare its innings closed. - (b) If the team fielding first fails to bowl the required number of overs by the scheduled time for cessation of the first innings, play shall continue until the required number of overs has been bowled.
-The team batting second shall receive its full quota of twenty (20) overs irrespective of the number of overs it bowled in the scheduled time for the cessation of the first innings. - (c) If the team batting first is dismissed in less than twenty (20) overs, the team batting second shall be entitled to bat for twenty (20) overs or until a result is achieved. - (d) If the team fielding second fails to bowl twenty (20) overs by the scheduled cessation time, the hours of play shall be extended until the required number of overs has been bowled or a result is achieved.
+The team batting second shall receive its full quota of forty-five (45) overs irrespective of the number of overs it bowled in the scheduled time for the cessation of the first innings. - (c) If the team batting first is dismissed in less than forty-five (45) overs, the team batting second shall be entitled to bat for forty-five (45) overs or until a result is achieved. - (d) If the team fielding second fails to bowl forty-five (45) overs by the scheduled cessation time, the hours of play shall be extended until the required number of overs has been bowled or a result is achieved.

-Delayed or Interrupted Matches Delay or Interruption to the Innings of the Team Batting First
+Delayed or Interrupted Matches

+Delay to the Innings of the Team Batting First

-Note: As stated above, time lost from the match does not cause overs to be reduced until 35 minutes of playing time are lost - the nominal finish time is pushed back until 7.30 p.m. to accommodate this.
+Note: As stated above, time lost from the match does not cause overs to be reduced until 40 minutes of playing time is lost - the scheduled finish time is pushed back until 6.30 p.m. to accommodate this.

 - (e) When playing time has been lost the revised number of overs to be bowled in the match shall be based on a rate of four (4) minutes per over in the total remaining time available for play. - (f) The revision of the number of overs should ensure, whenever possible, that both teams have the opportunity of batting for the same number of overs.
-The team batting second shall not bat for a greater number of overs than the first team unless the latter completed its innings in less than its allocated overs. - (g) To constitute a match, a minimum of five (5) overs (ten (10) overs in Finals) must be bowled to the side batting second, subject to the innings not being completed earlier. - (h) A fixed time will be specified for the commencement of the interval, and the close of play for the match, by applying a rate of four (4) minutes per over.
-When calculating the length of playing time available for the match, or the length of either inning, the timing and duration of all relative delays, extensions in playing hours, interruptions in play, and intervals. - (i) If the team fielding first fails to bowl the revised number of overs by the specified time, play shall continue until the required number of overs has been bowled or the innings is completed.
+The team batting second shall not bat for a greater number of overs than the first team, unless the latter completed its innings in less than its allocated overs. - (g) To constitute a match, a minimum of fifteen (15) overs (twenty (20) overs in Finals) have to be bowled to the side batting second, subject to the innings not being completed earlier. - (h) A fixed time will be specified for the commencement of the interval, and the close of play for the match, by applying a rate of four (4) minutes per over.
+When calculating the length of playing time available for the match, or the length of either innings, the timing and duration of all relative delays, extensions in playing hours, interruptions in play, and intervals. - (i) If the team fielding first fails to bowl the revised number of overs by the specified time, play shall continue until the required number of overs have been bowled or the innings is completed.

-Example 1: Play is delayed and starts at 5 p.m.
-The rescheduled finish time is 7.30 p.m.
+Example 1 Play is delayed until 12.50 p.m.
+Rescheduled finish time is 6.30 p.m.

-Therefore, playing time left is 150 minutes - 15 minutes (the interval) = 135 minutes
+Playing time available is 340 minutes - 30 minutes (interval) = 310 minutes

-Divide 135 minutes by 4 minutes per over = 33.75 overs left in the day
+Divide 310 by 4 minutes per over = 77.5 overs remaining

-Both teams can bat for 17 overs.
+Therefore, both teams can bat for 39 overs